BastilleBSD/bastille/docs/chapters/zfs-support.rst

   ishmael ~ # sysrc -f /usr/local/etc/bastille/bastille.conf bastille_zfs_prefix=apps/bastille

 The above example will set ``ZPOOL_NAME/apps/bastille`` as the working zfs dataset for bastille.

+Bastille will mount the datasets it creates at ``bastille_prefix`` which defaults to ``/usr/local/bastille`` If this is not desirable, you can change it at the top of the config file.